Skip to main content

 Certified Clinical Hypnotist | Certified Hypnosis Instructor | Retired Registered Nurse

-Anxiety is one of the most common things people come to me for, and it’s one of the most rewarding to work with.
-When the underlying pattern is resolved rather than managed, the changes are often profound and lasting.
+Anxiety is one of the most common things people come to me for, and one of the most rewarding to work with.
+I've seen firsthand the effects of sustained anxiety.
+When the underlying pattern is resolved rather than managed, the changes are profound and lasting.

 Let's Get Started